telerik/kendo-intl/docs/date-formatting/api.md

 #### splitDateFormat

 Returns information about the individual segments of a format.
-The returned objects contain the segment type (for example, year or month), the pattern, and the information about the type of names that are used for the pattern.
+The returned objects contain the segment type (for example, year or month), the pattern, and the information about the [dateFormatNames](https://github.com/telerik/kendo-intl/blob/master/docs/cldr/api.md#dateformatnames) that are used for the pattern.

 ## Parameters